 5. Find a platform with built-in expertise.

-Shipping becomes more and more complex as your small business needs grow beyond parcel shipping.
+Small business shipping becomes more and more complex as your needs grow beyond parcel shipping.
 Using a platform with a quick-access support team and resources will ensure you have answers to all your questions during the shipping process so you can get your product moving.
 Look for features like saving address and item information, saving a quote to book later, and booking a shipment from a template to help you spend less time booking freight and more time focusing on the success of your small business.